 You will know your stew is done when the potatoes are fork tender.
 When the potatoes are done, you can take your stew off the heat.
 However, I like to cook mine a bit longer as it helps blend the flavors even more.

 Cornstarch and water combined - referred to as a slurry - is a thickening agent used for thickening soups, stews, and more.
 I find that a cornstarch slurry is great for thickening dishes without altering the flavor of the recipes you are cooking.

 How do you store leftovers?

 Store your leftover stew in the fridge for 3–5 days.
-When you want some, you can warm up in the microwave or on low heat on the stove.
-Just make sure to stir your stew; it will burn if left to simmer too long.
+When you want some, you can simply warm it up in the microwave or over low heat on the stove.
+Just make sure to stir your stew periodically as it reheats- it will burn if left to simmer too long.

 And while you're here, don't forget to grab a copy of my free vegan cheat sheet.
 It's packed with all my favorite substitutions to vegan-ize any recipe!